 • Spanish: Yo envío un mensaje

-• Portuguese: Eu envio uma mensagem
+• Brazilian Portuguese: Eu envio uma mensagem

 • Italian: Io mando un messaggio